SaschaWillems/ModernVkTriangle/README.md

 > **Note:** The Vulkan headers have defines for all extensions (like `VK_KHR_SWAPCHAIN_EXTENSION_NAME`) that you can use instead of writing their name as string.
 This helps to avoid typos in extension names.

-Using Vulkan 1.3 as a baseline already gives us most of the required functionality.
-But we'll use a few features that need to be explicitly enabled:
+Using Vulkan 1.3 as a baseline, we can use the features mentioned [earlier on](#about) without resorting to extensions.
+That would require more code, and also checks and fallback paths if an extensions would not be present.
+So instead we can simply enable the features:

 ```cpp
 VkPhysicalDeviceVulkan12Features enabledVk12Features{